Tea: Fraud

 Tea is a common target of food fraud.
 Lower cost ingredients may be substituted for tea, or a tea may be adulterated with undeclared and possibly toxic colors and flavours.
 The origin of the tea, picking season, and the processing techniques may be intentionally misidentified.
 Tea powders which undergo additional processing are more susceptible to food fraud.

 Labour

 Tea production in Kenya, Malawi, Rwanda, Tanzania, and Uganda uses child labour, according to the U.S. Department of Labor's List of Goods Produced by Child Labor or Forced Labor.
 Workers who pick and pack tea on plantations in developing countries can face harsh working conditions and may earn below the living wage.
+In countries such as Bangladesh, trade unions such as the Bangladesh Tea Workers Women's Forum, led by Gita Rani Kanu, have emerged to campaign for better working conditions for tea workers.